-- Acute injuries that occur instantaneously need a diagnosis and tissue repair first
+- Serious injuries need a diagnosis and tissue repair first

 - Start thinking of the body as one functioning unit as opposed to a series of independent conjoined parts

 - The pelvic girdle and spine influence every joint in the body, so start your rehabilitation process here, regardless if the injury lies elsewhere in the body

 - You have one spine.
 If you change the shape in one area, you decrease the ability to change the shape in another

 - The physical and emotional stress of an injury can often disrupt stable breathing mechanics, sometimes you need to relearn to breathe and brace correctly before any other method of rehabilitation will hold